su8/0vershred/README.md

 ### To compile the main.cpp press **CTRL** + **SHIFT** + **B** , then from the same Desktop folder start the `0vershred.bat` script.
 Now you can delete the "main.exe" file

 Optioanlly if you want to play around with the code from VSCode's console -- wait until it compiles, after that press **CTRL** + **SHIFT** + **\`** and paste this `cp -r C:\Users\YOUR_USERNAME_GOES_HERE\Desktop\main.exe C:\MingW\bin;cd C:\MingW\bin;.\main.exe C:\`

+---

+### To-do

+Detect the filesystem file name block size when compiling/running `0vershred`.
+Currently it's portable to presume it's 4K, but there are 8K and 16K with newer SSD's.